-The 2013 Annual Meeting of Shareowners of Rockwell Automation, Inc. will be held in Bradley Hall at the Rockwell Automation Global Headquarters, 1201 South Second Street, Milwaukee, Wisconsin, USA on Tuesday, February 5, 2013, at 5:30 p.m.
+The 2014 Annual Meeting of Shareowners of Rockwell Automation, Inc. will be held in Bradley Hall at the Rockwell Automation Global Headquarters, 1201 South Second Street, Milwaukee, Wisconsin, USA on Tuesday, February 4, 2014, at 5:30 p.m.
 (Central Standard Time) for the following purposes:

-- (a) to vote on whether to elect as directors the three nominees named in the accompanying proxy statement; - (b) to vote on a proposal to approve the selection by the Audit Committee of our Board of Directors of Deloitte & Touche LLP as our independent registered public accounting firm for fiscal year 2013; - (c) to vote on a proposal to approve on an advisory basis the compensation of our named executive officers; and - (d) to transact such other business as may properly come before the meeting.
+- (a) to vote on whether to elect as directors the three nominees named in the accompanying proxy statement; - (b) to vote on a proposal to approve the selection by the Audit Committee of our Board of Directors of Deloitte & Touche LLP as our independent registered public accounting firm for fiscal year 2014; - (c) to vote on a proposal to approve on an advisory basis the compensation of our named executive officers; - (d) to vote on a shareholder proposal requesting majority voting in uncontested elections of directors; and - (e) to transact such other business as may properly come before the meeting.

-Only shareowners of record at the close of business on December 10, 2012 may vote at the meeting.
+Only shareowners of record at the close of business on December 9, 2013 may vote at the meeting.